hpe-storage/scod/docs/learn/persistent_storage/index.md

 custom-secret            Opaque        5         1m
 ```

+If you made a mistake when creating the `Secret`, simply delete the object (`kubectl -n hpe-storage delete secret/custom-secret`) and repeat the steps above.

 ### Creating a StorageClass

 Now we will create a `StorageClass` that will be used in the following exercises.
-A `StorageClass` specifies which storage provisioner to use (in our case the HPE CSI Driver) and the volume parameters (such as Protection Templates, Performance Policies, CPG, etc.) for the volumes that we want to create which can be used to differentiate between storage levels and usages.
+A `StorageClass` (SC) specifies which storage provisioner to use (in our case the HPE CSI Driver) and the volume parameters (such as Protection Templates, Performance Policies, CPG, etc.) for the volumes that we want to create which can be used to differentiate between storage levels and usages.

 This concept is sometimes called “profiles” in other storage systems.
 A cluster can have multiple `StorageClasses` allowing users to create storage claims tailored for their specific application requirements.

 We will start by creating a `StorageClass` called **hpe-standard**.
-We will use the **custom-secret** we created in the previous step as well as specify the `namespace` where the CSI driver was deployed, if you used a different name make sure to modify the `StorageClass` accordingly.
+We will use the **custom-secret** created in the previous step and specify the **hpe-storage** `namespace` where the CSI driver was deployed.

+Here is an example `StorageClasses` for HPE Primera and Nimble Storage systems and some of the available volume parameters that can be defined.
+See the respective [CSP](../../container_storage_provider/index.md) for more elaborate examples.

 ```markdown fct_label="HPE Nimble Storage"
 apiVersion: storage.k8s.io/v1